Towards Generalized Certified Robustness with Multi-Norm Training: Background

 \subsection{Certified training}

 There are two main categories of methods to train certifiably robust models: unsound and sound methods.
-On the one hand, IBP, a sound method, optimizes the following loss function based on logit differences:
+Sound methods optimize a rigorously defined upper bound of the inner maximization problem, ensuring provable robustness guarantees.
+In contrast, unsound methods give up this guarantee to have a more precise approximation.
+IBP, a sound method, optimizes the following loss function based on logit differences:

-On the other hand, the state-of-the-art certified training methods SABR~\citep{muller2022certified} and TAPs~\citep{mao2024connecting}, sacrifice some soundness to get a more precise approximation, resulting in better standard and certified accuracy.
-To achieve this, SABR finds an adversarial example $x' \in B_\infty(x, \epsilon_\infty - \tau_\infty)$ and propagates a smaller box region $B_\infty(x', \tau_\infty)$ using the IBP loss, which can be expressed as follows:
+Also, state-of-the-art certified training methods SABR~\citep{muller2022certified}, TAPs~\citep{mao2024connecting}, and CC/EXP/MTL-IBP~\citep{palma2024expressive} relax the robustness guarantee within the specification loss, but in practice, result in better standard and certified accuracy.
+Given a small box size $\tau_\infty$, SABR finds an adversarial example $x' \in B_\infty(x, \epsilon_\infty - \tau_\infty)$ and propagates a small box region $B_\infty(x', \tau_\infty)$ across all layers using IBP loss, expressed as: